Comprehensive guides

 Step 1: Passport control

-Step 2: Choosing the lane
+Step 3: Choosing the lane

-• Red corridor: If you exceed the permitted allowances or transport goods requiring a declaration
+• Red corridor: if you exceed the permitted allowances or transport goods requiring a declaration

-Step 3: Customs control
+Step 4: Customs control

 • In the green corridor: You will usually pass through without inspection, but random checks are possible.
 Agents may ask you to open your luggage at any time.

-• In the red corridor: You present your declaration form and your goods.
+• In the red corridor: You present your declaration and your goods.
 The agent calculates any duties and taxes payable.

-Step 4: Scanning
+Step 5: Scanning

 In some cases, your luggage may go through an X-ray scanner, even if you have chosen the green lane.
 This is a standard security procedure.